An angry spirit with a grudge has caused some trouble and headaches.

 The Lighthouse Museum Basement:

-Male entity; who perhaps killed himself, or is attached to something on display in the basement.
+A male entity, who perhaps killed himself, or may be attached to something on display in the basement.

-A tall male entity, dressed in a military/maritime uniform/gray attire has been seen standing in the doorway of the video room, hanging out by the cistern, and seen walking across the area.
+Dressed in a military/maritime uniform/gray attire, this entity has been seen standing in the doorway of the video room, hanging out by the cistern.
+He has also been seen walking across the area.

 The music boxes wind themselves up and play, chairs are rearranged in the video room, and sometimes overturned.